 - THE PROUD BOLZANO (BOZEN)

 Bolzano is the capital of South Tyrol and it is most famous for its archaeological museum that conserves Oetzi the Iceman (or the Similaun Man), who is the Europe’s oldest natural human mummy (5.300 years old).
 Oetzi hit the headlines some years ago, when Brad Pitt tattooed its silhouette on his arm (why, lol).

 Bolzano’s Christmas Market is the largest of South Tyrol and, for a big part, it takes place in Waltherplatz, the main square of the city.
-I love the fact that the owner of Palais Campofranco, a palace which is right on the piazza, opens his courtyard for the festivities and let some stalls in.

 - THE SOPHISTICATED MERANO (MERAN)